cheer4ftc/ftc-data/README.md

 ## 2016-17 season

-- Contains over 18 states.
+- Contains results from 25 states as of 1/19/17